rasmusab/officialcocktails/officialcocktails.com/content/cocktails/paradise.md

 ![](/cocktail-images/paradise.jpeg)

-## Directions for how to make a Paradise
+## Directions for how to make the Paradise

 1. Fill a cocktail shaker with ice.
 2. Add 3.5 cl (7 parts) gin to the shaker.